UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/arxiv.md

 *Acknowledgment: Thank you to arXiv for use of its open access interoperability*

-See the bottom of the document for information on R and package versions.

 Hosted and maintained by Cornell University, arXiv is an open-access and free distribution service containing nearly 2.5 million scholarly articles in fields including physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science and economics at the time of writing.
 In this tutorial we will introduce how to use the API with some examples, but for larger bulk downloads of data from arXiv, we recommend [Kaggle's arxiv Dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv/data), which is updated monthly with the full arXiv data set and metadata.

 ## Setup